Stages of Foreclosures in Alabama

 Many consumers look to a bankruptcy attorney to see if filing a chapter 13 bankruptcy is a good option to stop the foreclosure sale.
 Chapter 13 can be effective at stopping a foreclosure, at least temporarily, but one must still address the underlying issues of illegal charges, fraudulent statements, improper notification of the foreclosure, etc. that we discuss in our article here on Wrongful Foreclosures In Alabama.

 Whether you talk with us or another experienced consumer protection attorney, you can better understand if you have a valid lawsuit to file against the mortgage company or the servicing company.
-Along with the lawsuit, sometimes it is appropriate to file a Temporary Restraining Order (TRO) to get a judge to order the foreclosure sale to stop.
+Along with the lawsuit, sometimes other lawyers will file a Temporary Restraining Order (TRO) to get a judge to order the foreclosure sale to stop.
 We don’t.
 We let our lawsuits “speak for themselves” and let the mortgage company decide if it would be foolish to go forward with the sale after we have filed a lawsuit against them.
 At least in this regard, they have chosen wisely.

 Stage Two – After the Foreclosure